holmraven/ChickensShed/README.md

 # ChickensShed

-Mod that makes chickens shed their feathers occasionally.
+ChickensShed is Minecraft mod that makes chickens shed their feathers occasionally.

+Releases are downloadable on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/chickensshed)